 The hotel’s usually closed from November to April each year.

 At the hotel

 Landscaped gardens; library; beauty salon; games room; free WiFi throughout; laundry.
-In rooms: flatscreen TV, minibar, Mitchell and Peach bath products.
+In rooms: flatscreen TV, minibar, Rose & Marius bath products, tea- and coffee-making facilities.

 Our favourite rooms

 Even the entry level rooms have terracotta-tiled floors and views of the gardens or château court, but we’d swing for one of the junior suites, which often have regal features like high ceilings, marble fireplaces and reading nooks hidden behind plush curtains.

 The heated, outdoor pool is in the gardens, a few minutes’ walk from the steps of the château.
 Sunloungers and parasols are arranged around the outside, and there’s a pool house with a bar that’s open in summer, ensuring drinks and light bites are within arm’s reach.